substack/node-optimist/readme.markdown

     (0.54,1.12)
     [ 'foo', 'bar', 'baz' ]

-Order now, and Optimist as a special bonus Optimist will count options
+Order now, and as a special bonus Optimist will count boolean options!
 ----------------------------------------------------------------------

 count.js